Last Updated on February 23, 2022

 The Rialto Bridge is hands down one of the most famous landmarks of Venice.
 It may be over-photographed and extremely touristy, but there’s a reason why!
 It’s a stunning backdrop to any photo and still worth getting that perfect Venice shot.

 While there are so many people crowding over the bridge at all times of the day, the best photo spots are beneath it.

-If you start out on the San Marco side of the bridge (which you probably will,) cross over towards the Rialto Market and take an immediate right.
+If you start out on the San Marco side of the marble stone bridge (which you probably will,) cross over towards the Rialto Market and take an immediate right.
 There may be some people taking their photos but just wait a moment and you’ll get the spot to yourself!
 (This is where the above photo was shot!)